lobophf/lobophf/README.md

 Hi there, I'm Pedro :wave:

-I'm passionate about computing and science, as well as an aspiring web developer.
+I'm passionate about computing and science.

 - :seedling: I’m currently learning more about Javascript.
 - :octocat: I'm looking contribute to Open Source projects.